 Chelsea Tallo Little, Executive Director

-Chelsea Tallo Little has been a part of the Hammond DDD for over five years, beginning her journey in 2015.
+Chelsea Tallo Little has been a part of the Hammond DDD for over seven years, beginning her journey in 2015.
 One year later, she was promoted to Executive Director and has been non-stop ever since!
 In 2017, she was recognized as one of Tangipahoa’s “Future 40 Under 40”; and in 2019 she led the campaign for Hammond to be chosen as one of Main Street America’s “Top 10 Greatest Main Streets”.

 Last year, she received one of only two scholarships to become “Main Street Certified” through the Main Street America Institute.
 Currently, she is in the process of becoming a certified Louisiana Economic Developer through the LED.
 She graduated from the University of Louisiana at Lafayette with degrees in Public Relations & Marketing in 2014.
 Her Hammond roots run deep, as she is also a proud graduate of St. Thomas Aquinas High School.